-The 1951 Convention relating to the Status of Refugees is the key legal document in defining who is a refugee, their rights and the legal obligations of States.
-The 1967 Protocol removed geographical and temporal restrictions established by the Convention.
+The 1951 Convention relating to the Status of Refugees is the key legal document that defines who is a refugee, their rights and the legal obligations of States.
+The 1967 Protocol relating to the Status of Refugees removed geographical and temporal restrictions from the Convention.

 More information on the Convention is available in the 1951 Convention Q&A.